github/docs/content/osmand/widgets/index.md

 ---
 title: "Map Widgets"
-intro: "Widgets are User Interface elements that are displayed over the map screen (not attached to the map position).
-They provide additional information about current route, speed, altitude, recorded track & also allow to interact with application on the map screen."
+intro: "Widgets are User Interface elements that are displayed over the map screen & not attached to the map location.
+They provide additional information about current route, speed, altitude, recorded track & also allow to quickly interact with application."
 versions: '*'
 ---

+{% link_with_intro /configure-screen %}
-{% link_with_intro /general %}
+{% link_with_intro /map-buttons %}
 {% link_with_intro /info-widgets %}
 {% link_with_intro /nav-widgets %}
 {% link_with_intro /action-widgets %}